Sebokolodi/PyQUfit/README.md

 So on a terminal you can simply do:

-    ./qufit.py -indata data.txt -f frequency.txt  -noise noisedata.txt -nparm 4 -json config.json -phi_range 5000 -dphi 100 -niter 1000 -gain 0.1 -plot True -pref test -outdir TEST
+    ./qufit.py -indata data.txt -nparm 4 -json config.json -phi_range 5000 -dphi 100 -niter 1000 -gain 0.1 -plot True -pref test -outdir TEST

-Where -indata is the input data (text file) containting Stokes Q, U, and I with shape (N, 3) where N is data length. -f is text file containing the frequencies, -noise is the noise estimates for each plane (should be same dimension as the indata), -json is Jason file, this is needed -- it configures the multinest inputs, -phi_range is the maximum Faraday depth, and dphi is the sampling size of the Faraday depths in rad/m/m.
-Niter is number of iterations to use for iteration when performing RM-synthesis clean, and gain is similar to any cleaning (RM-synthesis is  performed mainly for plotting purposes TODO: should make optional).
+Where -indata is the input data (text file) containting freq, Stokes Q, U, and I, Error in Q, U and I. With shape (N, 7) where N is data length.
+-json is Jason file, this is needed -- it configures the multinest inputs, -phi_range is the maximum Faraday depth, and dphi is the sampling size of the Faraday depths in rad/m/m.
+Niter is number of iterations to use for iteration when performing RM-synthesis clean, and gain is similar to any cleaning (RM-synthesis is  performed mainly for plotting purposes so it is optional).
 If you want plots output, indicate with True.
 The code plots Fractional pol vs wavelength squared, position angle vs. wavelength-squared, and Faraday Spectrum.

 NOTE: at this point, this is done mainly for text files.
 The reason being is that QU-fitting through multinest takes long especially for the data sizes that led to this code (~ 600000 pixels each with 2000  planes).
 Usually multinest takes roughly 20 seconds for a single pixel, with 4 parameter model and 1200 frequency planes, thus, for 600000 pixels this amount to ~3000 hours (125 days)!!!